A. It's not you. It's them.

 Based upon conversations with freelancers, here’s what can help:

-2/ Arrange the next meeting in the first meeting - schedule your next conversation ahead of time, rather than once your provided your proposal, so there’s already something in the diary.
+2/ Arrange the next meeting in the first meeting - schedule your next conversation ahead of time, rather than once you’ve provided your proposal, so there’s already something in the diary.

 3/ Get a contract in place - make sure you have written contracts and agreements in place, so should your project proceed, your client is obliged to respond and pay, and you’re in a stronger position should they choose to walk away.